What’s Wrong with Car naps, Baby Swings and Bouncers?

 But motion sleep better than no sleep, right?
 Of course, you'll find some rejuvenation but the quality of sleep is actually better when baby is the crib.

-When Moving Sleep Props Are Appropriate
+When Are Sleep Props Appropriate

 There are moments when motion sleep can be useful and appropriate as there will be times when you really don't want your baby to fall asleep in the car seat.
 I’ve seen those situations plenty of times when baby took a quick snooze in the car and refused to go down for their usual 1.5 hour long afternoon nap.